rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/billing-usage.md

 weight: 715
 ---
 ## Consumable Items
-Each subscription plan in rapyuta.io includes a predefined number of complementary units of consumable resources or units such as cloud deployment hours, volume deployment hours, connected devices, users, and static routes.
+Each subscription plan in rapyuta.io includes a predefined number of complementary units of consumable resources or units such as cloud deployment hours, volume deployment hours, devices, users, and static routes.
 To cater to different user requirements rapyuta.io allows you to purchase specific additional resources (up-to-the predefined maximum caps for the plan) at an additional cost.

 ![Billing Usage](/images/pricing/billing/billing-usage.png?classes=border,shadow&width=50pc)